 The quality and breadth of music-making at King's has always been one of the School's greatest strengths.
 Almost every child learns an instrument; many learn two, three or occasionally even four.
 The wide-ranging music curriculum acknowledges the work of several eminent music educators (e.g. Kodály) and caters for the musical needs of all pupils.

-The department consists of Michael Stevenson (Director of Music), Davina Shore (Deputy Director of Music, Head of Pre-Prep Music), Katherine Laurence (Music Teacher), Rachael Dunlop (Music Administrator) and an extremely experienced peripatetic staff of over 40 Visiting Music Teachers.
+The department consists of James Randle (Director of Music), Mike Jennings (Music Teacher), Alice Harper (Music Teacher), Rachael Dunlop (Music Administrator) and an extremely experienced peripatetic staff of over 40 Visiting Music Teachers.

 Pupils are encouraged to sing whether it be in class, assembly or through membership of one of the eight school choirs: Year 2 Choir, Junior School Choir (Year 3 and 4), Middle School Choir (Year 5 and 6), King's Singers (an auditioned boys' choir for Year 5 - Year 8), King's Chamber Choir (an auditioned girls' choir for Year 5 - Year 8), Cambiata (a changing voice choir for older boys) as well as the King's College Choristers.
 The choirs take part at regular intervals in concerts and festivals both inside and outside school as well as foreign tours e.g. King's choristers tour of the America in 2017.